ethicalPap/PyroRecon/README.md

 # PyroRecon

-A comprehensive bug bounty reconnaissance and vulnerability scanning platform.
+A foundational application research and bug bounty framework.

 ## Features